 How about some local PR about how your business is celebrating the event/season?
 Or if your promotion includes a particular product line, why not send some out to be reviewed?

 Can’t get any external links?
 Then make sure your seasonal page is well linked to internally.
 Can you get it added to the main navigation from your menu for the duration of the promotion?
 What about a link from your homepage as a banner perhaps?

 So the event is finished and people aren’t likely to be searching now for another 12 months.
 What do you do?
 We recommend you remove the page from the main navigation but keep the page live.
 This means you don’t have to start from scratch next year and can use the same page.

-It’s worth updating the content with an “off season” message or a “2018 range coming soon” message.
-If you product is something that people might potentially book in advance, such as holidays, accommodation or flights then load up your 2018 offers in there – you never know how many early bird customers you might catch.
+It’s worth updating the content with an “off-season” message or a “2018 range coming soon” message.
+If your product is something that people might potentially book in advance, such as holidays, accommodation or flights then load up your 2018 offers in there – you never know how many early-bird customers you might catch.

 Everyone will be running promotions for Christmas, Valentine’s Day, Easter, Summer, Halloween, Black Friday, Cyber Monday and then the same all over again.
 Meaning these events will be very competitive.

 Find out what events are important to your customers and plan some promotions around these events.
 You’ll find the search volume around these smaller niche events is much lower, but that also could mean less competition and if you get your targeting right, it could mean a higher conversion rate.
 After all, it’s not just about getting organic traffic for the sake of it, it’s about getting relevant traffic that converts.